Here is a quick review of the fourth edition of An introduction to Stata for Health Researchers, by Svend Juul and Morten Frydenberg.

-I have several books from Stata Press (and I'd love getting more of them).
+I have several books from Stata Press (and I’d love getting more of them).
 I always found them very well written, and they generally offer a good balance between theory and application.
-The companion website (other than material provided by Stata Press) for this one is here: http://ph.au.dk/uddannelse/software/.
+There is a companion website (other than material provided by Stata Press) as well.
 There is also some comments to exercices for the present book.

 So, here is a brief sketch of this book: As stated in the comments from the Stata technical group, this book does not only expose the reader to Stata syntax or commands to be used to perform a specific task.
 First of all, a complete chapter (70 pages) is dedicated to data management, including a specific section on data auditing and archiving.
 Chapter 3 is about all sort of statistical analysis, but it mostly focuses on regression modeling, followed by time-to-event analysis and diagnostic measurement.
 Various add-on commands are presented.
 A specific chapter is dedicated to graphical displays, using some custom neat schemes (lean schemes).
 The last chapter is about Stata programming, but I highly recommend Baum’s book for that purpose: An introduction to Stata programming (Stata Press, 2009).